Linear Dependence of Post-irradiation Input Bias Currents on Pre-irradiation Values in Silicon Bipolar Microcircuits: Results and Discussion

 { Under ionization irradiation, new interface traps will be generated due to the depassivation of Si-H bonds by protons at the interface~\cite{saks1989interface,rashkeev2001defect}, see the blue dots in Fig. 11.
 The protons are released in the bulk silica through the interaction of irradiation-induced oxide trapped charges and hydrogen~\cite{stahlbush1990post}.
 Interestingly, the generated interface state displays a similar distribution as the pre-irradiation $D_{it}$~\cite{sivo1972investigation,ma1975comparison}, see Fig. 11.
 The reason is that, a part of the Si-H bonds is located near the initial interface traps and has a similar physical environment~\cite{ma1975comparison}.
 Hence, at any fixed energy, the larger the initial $D_{it}$, the larger the generated $D_{it}$ under certain irradiation dose.
 As a result, devices with larger IBCs, i.e., with larger interface states near their Fermi energies, will have larger increase of interface states after certain irradiation, hence have larger increase of IBCs.
-This is the observed linear correlation between the pre-irradiation and post-irradiation IBC’s.
-The irradiation-induced $D_{it}$ was belived to be proportional to the pre-irradiation $D_{it}$~\cite{sivo1972investigation,ma1975comparison}.
+This is the observed {linear $I_B^0$ dependence of the $\Delta I_B$}.

+The irradiation-induced $D_{it}$ was believed to be proportional to the pre-irradiation $D_{it}$~\cite{sivo1972investigation,ma1975comparison}.
 However, our calculation shows that the change is actually an overall shift plus an enlarge of the initial distribution, see the dashed curve in Fig. 11, which shows a higher position and an enhanced peak-to-valley ratio relative to the initial distribution profile.
-The overall shift happens because the other part of Si-H bonds is far away from the initial interface traps, and the generated interface states should display an uniform energy distribution that has no correlation with the initial $D_{it}$.
+The overall shift happens because the other part of Si-H bonds is far away from the initial interface traps, and the generated interface states should display an uniform energy distribution that has no {relation with} the initial $D_{it}$.
 The total change of $D_{it}$ induced by irradiation can be expressed as